redox-os/tfs/README.rst

     systems as possible.
 It makes use of multiple truly concurrent structures to manage the data, and scales linearly by the number of cores. **This is perhaps the most important feature of TFS.**
+Asynchronous
+    TFS is asynchronous: operations can happen independently, and writes and reads from the disk need not to block.
 Full-disk compression
     TFS is the first file system to incorporate complete full-disk compression through a scheme we call RACC (random-access cluster compression).
 This